Florida Workers Compensation

 What if You Are Not Getting Proper Treatment?

 Many times, the victim may not be completely satisfied with the physician providing treatment.
-You cannot change physicians without approval – if you do the insurance company is likely to refuse WC benefits payment.
+You cannot change physicians without approval – if you do, the insurance company is likely to refuse WC benefits payment.
 In such times, Florida law allows an attorney, representing the injured party, to file a Petition for Benefits to get authorization for treatment by a different physician or a physician specializing it the area of injury.
-Kevin Moore, a Florida and Tampa Area WC attorney can handle this complicated petition process for you.
+Kevin Moore, a Florida Area WC attorney can handle this complicated petition process for you.

 What Are Your Responsibilities?